zivagolee/zivagolee/README.md

 ### Hi there 👋

-I am Zivago, a Director of Engineering at @canary-technologies-corp leading a team of DevOps/SRE folks on improving our infrastructure through automation while keeping mind reliability, scalability and security.
+I am Zivago, a Director of Engineering at @canary-technologies-corp leading the Platform team (Infrastructure, Security, DevEx and IT).
 I am HIRING!

 ### Get in touch ✉️